-- Complying with the legally imposed capital requirements in Egypt. - Protecting the Bank's ability to continue as a going concern and enabling the generation of yield for shareholders and other parties dealing with the bank.
+- Complying with the legally imposed capital requirements in Egypt. - Protecting the Bank's ability to continue as a going concern and with the bank. - Maintaining a strong capital base to enhance growth of the Bank's operations.

 Capital adequacy and the use of regulatory capital are monitored on a daily basis by the Bank's management, employing techniques based on the guidelines developed by the Basel Committee as implemented by the banking supervision unit in the Central Bank of Egypt.
 The required data is submitted to the Central Bank of Egypt on a monthly basis.